spodsiadlik/The-Three-Amigos/docs/project1.md

 Payload capacity.

 Battery (minimum) life span
 When constructing the robot, we considered the battery life and decided to have two separate power supplies: one to power the motors and one to power the Raspberry Pi and the RPi Pico.
+Then, the batteries wouldn't be simultaneously drained by both components, and we could individually power each part.
+The first type of power supply uses three lithium ion batteries to power our motors, and we chose this specific method because the batteries were easily removable.
+Because of that, we wouldn't need to disassemble anything to recharge the batteries, and they would be much less dangerous that LiPo batteries.
+Our other power source would be an Anker Power Bank, which we could use to power the Pi and Pico.
+It would last much longer than the batteries, so it would need to be recharged less.

 ## Evaluation